 The client was a 19 year old male, who had been charged with armed robbery.

 He drove to a milk bar near his home late at night, and entered the milk bar wearing a mask that covered his entire face, carrying an imitation firearm.
-He pointed the firearm towards the female attendant and stole confectionary before fleeing.
+He pointed the firearm towards the female attendant and stole confectionery before fleeing.
 He abandoned his car and ran away on foot to a nearby friends house.
 He had discarded the firearm and mask along the way and was located a short time later by police.

 The client was a young man who suffered from schizophrenia and borderline personality disorder.